soilwork92/car-management-system/README.md

 2. Create a database.
 3. Import cars.sql into the database.
 4. Edit /private/db_credentials.php with your data.
-5. Login into admin panel with user: test and password: test
+5. Login into admin panel with user: testuser and password: AdminSystemForCars!2
 6. Create some vehicles and they will appear in the listing.
 7. Enjoy